SpecFlowOSS/SpecFlowWiki/Step-Definitions.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Step-Definitions]].
 We use the GitHub wiki for authoring the documentation pages._

-The bindings ([[step definitions]], [[hooks]], etc.) provide the connection between the free-text specification and the application interfaces (see [[Bindings]]).
-For better reusability, the step definitions can be parametrized.
-This means that it is not necessary to define a new step definition for each step that just differs in a small portion.
-E.g. the steps `When I perform a simple search on 'Domain'` and `When I perform a simple search on 'Communication'` can be automated with a single step definition.
+The bindings ([[step definitions]], [[hooks]], etc.) provide the connection between your feature files and application interfaces (see [[Bindings]]).
+For better reusability, the step definitions can include parameters.
+This means that it is not necessary to define a new step definition for each step that just differs slightly.
+For example, the steps `When I perform a simple search on 'Domain'` and `When I perform a simple search on 'Communication'` can be automated with a single step definition, with 'Domain' and 'Communication' as parameters.

-The following example shows a simple step definition that matches to the step `When I perform a simple search on 'Domain'` mentioned earlier.
+The following example shows a simple step definition that matches to the step `When I perform a simple search on 'Domain'`:

 ```c#
 [When(@"I perform a simple search on '(.*)'")]